Establishing And Enforcing Marietta Alimony Orders

-In Marietta, Georgia, and surrounding areas, the lawyers at Hill Macdonald, LLC, can aggressively advocate for the alimony and spousal maintenance you deserve.
+In Georgia and its surrounding areas, the Marietta alimony lawyers at Hill Macdonald, LLC, can aggressively advocate for the alimony and spousal maintenance you deserve.

 Attorneys Vic Brown Hill and Brad E. Macdonald have significant experience – more than 25 years of it, combined – both fighting for and defending against alimony claims.
 They have earned a solid reputation as unwavering divorce attorneys who prepare fully for trial from day one.

 Marietta Alimony Attorneys With More Than 25 Years Of Combined Experience

 In recent years, Georgia family law judges have leaned toward awarding rehabilitative alimony: financial support paid until the receiving spouse either becomes gainfully employed or obtains an education.
 In certain circumstances, lifetime alimony may be awarded by the court to those who are unable to provide for themselves or who are ending a lengthy marriage.

 - Education levels